In Las Vegas / Clark County

-Occasionally it happens that a minor (child under 18 years of age) inherits in a probate proceeding.
+Occasionally a minor (child under 18 years of age) inherits in a probate proceeding.
 How is this handled?

 In Las Vegas, the Probate Commissioner has been requiring a Guardianship account to be set up for the minor's money if the minor is to inherit $50,000 or more.
 Guardianship accounts usually involves a lot of legal fees and annual accountings to the Court.
 (This is a good reason to have a Trust with a Trustee to handle the minor's money so all of the expense of a Guardianship can be avoided.)